Inferring Past Human Actions in Homes with Abductive Reasoning: Abductive Past Action Inference

-Given the training set ($\mathcal{D}$), we learn the model function in Equation~\ref{eq.model} using backpropagation.
-During training we use the max-margin multi-label loss.
-Next, we discuss how to obtain the human-object relational representation.
+where $\theta_{\phi}^{*}, \theta_{{c}}^{*}$ are the optimal parameters.
+As this is a multi-label-multi-class classification problem, we utilize the max-margin multi-label loss from PyTorch where the margin is set to 1, during training.

+\paragraph{Abductive past action verification.} Abductive verification model $\phi_{ver}()$ takes the evidence $\mathcal{E}$ and the semantic representation of the past action (e.g. textual encoding of the action name) $y_{a}$ as inputs and outputs a binary classification score indicating if the evidence supports the action or not, i.e. $\phi_{ver}(\mathcal{E},y_{a}) \rightarrow [0,1]$.
+Specifically, we encode the past action name using the CLIP \cite{radford2021learning} text encoder to obtain the textual encoding $y_{a}$ for action class $a$.
+Then, we concatenate $y_a$ with $x_r$ and utilize a two-layer MLP to perform binary classification to determine whether action $a$ was executed or not.
+We use the max-margin loss to train $\phi_{ver}()$. \textit{Note that semantic embedding of action classes ($y_a$) is not a necessity here.
+For example, one might learn the class embeddings from scratch} removing the dependency on language or use one-hot-vectors.

-\subsection{Relational representation}
+\subsection{Relational Representation}

-To obtain the relation representation, we first extract features from the human region and object regions of each snapshot (image) using FasterRCNN~\cite{ren2015faster} model with ResNet101 backbone~\cite{he2016deep}.
+To obtain the relation representation, we extract features from the human and object regions of each image using a FasterRCNN~\cite{ren2015faster} model with a ResNet101 backbone~\cite{he2016deep}.
 Let us denote the human feature by $x_h$, the object feature by $x_o$, and the features extracted from taking the union region of both human and object features by $x_u$.
-As we do not know the predicate or the relationship label for the relation between $x_h$ and $x_o$, we use concatenation of all three visual features $x_h$, $x_o$ and $x_u$ as the joint relational visual feature $x_v = [x_h, x_o, x_u ]$.
+As we do not know the predicate or the relationship label for the relation between $x_h$ and $x_o$, we use the concatenation of all three visual features $x_h$, $x_o$, and $x_u$ as the joint relational visual feature $x_v = [x_h, x_o, x_u ]$.
 Using FasterRCNN, we can also obtain the object and human categories.
-We use Glove~\cite{pennington2014glove} embedding to get a semantic representation of each human and object.
-Let us denote the Glove embedding of the human by $y_h$ and object by $y_o$.
+We use Glove~\cite{pennington2014glove} embedding to acquire a semantic representation of each human and object in the image.
+Let us denote the Glove embedding of the human by $y_h$ and the object by $y_o$.
 Then, the semantic representation of the relation is given by $y_s = [y_h, y_o]$.

-Using both visual and semantic representations, we obtain a joint representation for each human-centric relation in a given snapshot.
-Therefore, the default relation representation for a relation $R = <h,p,o>$ is given by
+Using both visual and semantic representations, we obtain a joint representation for each human-centric object relation in a given image.
+Therefore, the default relation representation for a relation $R = <h,p,o>$ is given by $ r = [x_v, y_s] $.
 Note that we do not have access to the predicate class or any information about the predicate.
-Next, we present several neural models that we compare in the experiments for abductive action inference.
+Next, we present several neural and non-neural models that we developed in this paper that uses relational representations for the abductive past action inference task.